 - Above all, Audition supports a wide range of audio formats, including MP3, AC-3, WAV, AIF, HE-AAC, CAF, AIFF, AIFC, PCM, AAC, and WMA.
 It also supports video formats such as MP4, FLV, AVI, MOV, and so on.

-- A great user interface.
+- Firstly, a great user interface.

-- A noteworthy list of features.
+- Secondly, a noteworthy list of features.

-- Perfect choice for voice-over editing.
+- Thirdly, it’s a perfect choice for voice-over editing.

 - Less versatile than Pro Tools and not as widely-used.